MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 8. Select the **Next** button.

-9. On the **Info to label** page select the following option for Choose the type of content you want to apply this label to:
+9. On the **Choose the type of content you want to apply this label to** page select the following option for Choose the type of content you want to apply this label to:

 	- **Apply label to content that contains sensitive info**

 10. Select the **Next** button.

-11. On the Content that contains sensitive info page, select the following category **Financial**.
+11. On the **Content that contains sensitive info** page, select the following category **Financial**.

 12. Financial templates will then be displayed as results to the right of the template categories panel.